Raised beach: Land and sea level history

-The total displacement of the shoreline relative to the age of the associated interglacial stage allows calculation of a mean uplift rate or the calculation of eustatic level at a particular time if the uplift is known.
+The total displacement of the shoreline relative to the age of the associated interglacial stage allows the calculation of a mean uplift rate or the calculation of eustatic level at a particular time if the uplift is known.

-In order to estimate vertical uplift, the eustatic position of the considered paleo sea levels relative to the present one must be known as precisely as possible.
-Our chronology relies principally on relative dating based on geomorphologic criteria, but in all cases we associated the shoreline angle of the marine terraces with numerical ages.
+To estimate vertical uplift, the eustatic position of the considered paleo sea levels relative to the present one must be known as precisely as possible.
+Current chronology relies principally on relative dating based on geomorphologic criteria, but in all cases, the shoreline angle of the marine terraces is associated with numerical ages.
 The best-represented terrace worldwide is the one correlated to the last interglacial maximum (MIS 5e).
-Age of MISS 5e is arbitrarily fixed to range from 130 to 116 ka but is demonstrated to range from 134 to 113 ka in Hawaii and Barbados with a peak from 128 to 116 ka on tectonically stable coastlines.
+The age of MISS 5e is arbitrarily fixed to range from 130 to 116 ka but is demonstrated to range from 134 to 113 ka in Hawaii and Barbados with a peak from 128 to 116 ka on tectonically stable coastlines.
 Older marine terraces well represented in worldwide sequences are those related to MIS 9 (~303–339 ka) and 11 (~362–423 ka).
 Compilations show that sea level was 3 ± 3 meters higher during MIS 5e, MIS 9 and 11 than during the present one and −1 ± 1 m to the present one during MIS 7.
 Consequently, MIS 7 (~180-240 ka) marine terraces are less pronounced and sometimes absent.
-When the elevations of these terraces are higher than the uncertainties in paleo-eustatic sea level mentioned for the Holocene and Late Pleistocene, these uncertainties have no effect on overall interpretation.
+When the elevations of these terraces are higher than the uncertainties in paleo-eustatic sea level mentioned for the Holocene and Late Pleistocene, these uncertainties don't affect on overall interpretation.

-Sequence can also occur where the accumulation of ice sheets have depressed the land so that when the ice sheets melts the land readjusts with time thus raising the height of the beaches (glacio-isostatic rebound) and in places where co-seismic uplift occur.
-In the latter case, the terrace are not correlated with sea level highstand even if co-seismic terrace are known only for the Holocene.
+The sequence can also occur where the accumulation of ice sheets has depressed the land so that when the ice sheets melt the land readjusts with time thus raising the height of the beaches (glacial-isostatic rebound) and in places where co-seismic uplift occurs.
+In the latter case, the terrace is not correlated with sea-level highstands even if co-seismic terraces are known only for the Holocene.

 Mapping and surveying

-For exact interpretations of the morphology, extensive datings, surveying and mapping of marine terraces is applied.
+For exact interpretations of the morphology, extensive datings, surveying and mapping of marine terraces are applied.
 This includes stereoscopic aerial photographic interpretation (ca. 1 : 10,000 – 25,000), on-site inspections with topographic maps (ca. 1 : 10,000) and analysis of eroded and accumulated material.
 Moreover, the exact altitude can be determined with an aneroid barometer or preferably with a levelling instrument mounted on a tripod.
-It should be measured with the accuracy of 1 cm and at about every 50-100 m, depending on the topography.
+It should be measured with an accuracy of 1 cm and at about every 50-100 m, depending on the topography.
 In remote areas, the techniques of photogrammetry and tacheometry can be applied.